20 Sep How KPIs Help Call Centers Win in the Business Game

 - Breaking News or other cause of volume spike

 Managers need to expect the unexpected.
-Data collected on past issues like these can assist managers in discovering and troubleshooting repeat problems.
+Data collected on past issues like these reveal repeat problems for troubleshooting.

-What if the CSR team could see their own stats on their current call in real time?
+What if the CSR team could see their own KPIs on their current call in real time?

-If customer service agents know how the game is going they can plan for their next most beneficial move.
-This also helps managers because with data in real-time the agents in a call center can be self-mobilized to improve their performance.
+Customer service agents are supported when they know how the game is going.
+Managers benefit because real-time data allows agents to be self-mobilized to improve their performance.
 This reduces the demand on managers who already have massive amounts of data to parse.